 Several performance pay programs already exist in Rwanda’s public sector, and the government has expressed interest in reforming the incentive structure to make it more evidence-based.
 Under the imihigo system, public sector employees in other sectors receive financial rewards of up to five percent of their salary based on subjective performance evaluations.
 One evaluation found that a pay-for-performance program for primary health care clinics in Rwanda had substantial impacts on a range of health outcomes.1 In public schools, a substantial share of teachers’ existing salaries is made up of bonuses that are in theory discretionary and might be linked to performance.
 However, in practice, all teachers receive a fixed bonus amount.

-Researchers are working with Innovation for Poverty Action, the International Growth Centre, and the Rwanda Education Board to conduct a two-tiered randomized evaluation assessing whether performance-based contracts for teachers can improve students’ learning outcomes.
+Researchers worked with IPA, the IGC, and the REB to conduct a two-tiered randomized evaluation assessing whether performance-based contracts for teachers improved students’ learning outcomes.